aprameyak/StockTickerInfo/README.md

-# ticker-name
-This project takes a ticker symbol as input and uses web scraping to return the stock's full name.
+This project displays a tkinter gui using python and takes a ticker symbol as input and allows the user to submit this query.
+Then it uses selenium chromedriver web scraping to return the stock's full name.